CyberT33N/YouTube-Bulk-Music-Player/README.md

 ## License
-MIT - Do what you ever you want with this code :) Greets CyberT33N
+MIT - Do whatever you want with this project! :) Greets CyberT33N